GoldCoops/ColourScroller/README.md

 * Works across different block families and combinations of block types.
 * Fully configurable key bindings and behavior.

+## Planned (please be patient, I'm a University student, and this will be maintained in my free time)
+* ~~Let end users edit and create lists of scrollable items/blocks though a JSON or YML configuration file.~~ (DONE 1.0.2)
+* Create in game GUI to allow users to easily edit, create and manage scrollable block lists.
+* Add survival support (Choose the next item in the set that is in the players inventory)

 ## How to Use

 * Bind keys in your controls for: Base Key, Scroll Row, Scroll Single.